applitools/cs-applitools-java-hackathon/README.md

  1. Download the example
     * Option 1: `git clone https://github.com/applitools/cs-applitools-java-hackathon`
     * Option 2: Download it as a Zip file and extract it
-    * in the beforeClass region, please add the chromedriver path within the following command ``System.setProperty(“webdriver.chrome.driver”, “/path/to/chromedriver”);`` `
+    * in the beforeClass regionof the test files, please add the chromedriver path within the following command ``System.setProperty(“webdriver.chrome.driver”, “/path/to/chromedriver”);`` `